MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - Stress testing
 - Integrating new source code

 The Address Sanitizer is a compiler and runtime runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
-Starting with Visual Studio 2019 16.9 this technology is offered in the Visual C++ compiler toolchain.
+Starting with Visual Studio 2019 16.9 this technology is offered in the Visual C++ compiler tool chain.
 Many projects can enable Address Sanitizer with a project setting, or a single additional compiler switch.
-There are known limitations in certain (!!! link !!!) compilation modes (incremental linking, or the [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) switch, for example), but otherwise all configurations of x86 and x64 are supported.
+The new flag is compatible with all levels of optimization.
+There are conflicts in three compilation modes: [edit-and-continue](), [incremental linking](), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) switches), otherwise all configurations of x86 and x64 are supported.

-`-fsanitize=address` is a powerful alternative to [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and in addition to [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160), it provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.
+Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
+It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.

 For CI/CD systems and Cloud based work flows, use the ASAN_SAVE_DUMPS environment variable to store crash dumps for post-mortem debugging specific to the Address Sanitizer.

-By setting a new environment variable **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program will create a new type of dump file that will contain extra meta-data.
+By setting a new environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program will create a new type of dump file that will contain extra meta-data.
+These dump files can be displayed with Visual Studio using the new debugger IDE.
 These dump files can be an enabler for work flows requiring:

 - On-premises testing
 - Cloud based workflows for testing

+These systems can store these dump files off line, with **precisely diagnosed bugs** which can be viewed against your source code, in the IDE.

 ## Installing the Address Sanitizer